-The Multicultural Greek Council (MGC), the newest Greek Council at the University of Tennessee-Knoxville, is composed of five fraternities and sororities: Beta Chi Theta Fraternity, Inc., Delta Phi Omega Sorority, Inc., Lambda Theta Alpha Latin Sorority, Inc., Lambda Theta Phi Latin Fraternity, Inc., and Sigma Sigma Rho Sorority, Inc. These five organizations, acknowledging their significance on campus and in the community, came together to bring solidarity to the Multicultural Greek society and increase awareness through philanthropic endeavors, academic achievements, and the development of campus leaders.
+The Multicultural Greek Council (MGC), the newest Greek Council at the University of Tennessee-Knoxville, is composed of five fraternities and sororities: Beta Chi Theta Fraternity, Inc., Delta Phi Omega Sorority, Inc., Lambda Theta Alpha Latin Sorority, Inc., Lambda Theta Phi Latin Fraternity, Inc., Sigma Beta Rho National Fraternity Inc., and Sigma Sigma Rho Sorority, Inc. These six organizations, acknowledging their significance on campus and in the community, came together to bring solidarity to the Multicultural Greek society and increase awareness through philanthropic endeavors, academic achievements, and the development of campus leaders.

 The mission of the Multicultural Mentoring Program (MMP) is to provide personal support, assistance, social guidance, and positive campus survival skills to first-year students of color by developing activities and interactions with upper-class students to address personal needs, thus contributing to their academic success, and enhancing the University of Tennessee’s efforts in recruiting, retaining and graduating students of color.

 The Muslim Student Association at the University of Tennessee serves to educate students and faculty through recreational activities as well as academic events.
 In this way, we strive to establish a bridge of understanding between people of all backgrounds, races, and creeds.